SMesh: Radio Sensor Networks to Support Fire Management

 Customized Sensors

-Designing specialized air quality sensors tailored to the needs of prescribed fire monitoring.
+Designing specialized environmental sensors tailored to the needs of prescribed fire monitoring.

 Scalable Network